-Name Description Time Period

-CROSS CONNECTION RULE FAILURE TO MEET CROSS CONNECTION CONTROL AND/OR 07/29/2021 - Open

-BACKFLOW PREVENTION REQUIREMENTS - M613

-CROSS CONNECTION RULE FAILURE TO MEET CROSS CONNECTION CONTROL AND/OR 07/29/2021 - Open

-BACKFLOW PREVENTION REQUIREMENTS - M610
+Name Description Time Period CROSS CONNECTION RULE FAILURE TO MEET CROSS CONNECTION CONTROL AND/OR 07/29/2021 - 02/24/2022 CROSS CONNECTION RULE BACKFLOW PREVENTION REQUIREMENTS - M613 07/29/2021 - 02/24/2022 CROSS CONNECTION RULE FAILURE TO MEET CROSS CONNECTION CONTROL AND/OR BACKFLOW PREVENTION REQUIREMENTS - M610 07/29/2021 - 02/24/2022

-CHLORINE FAILURE TO MONITOR AND/OR REPORT - R212 07/29/2021 - 07/29/2021

 Additional Violation Information

-Non-Health-Based Violations These violations do not usually mean that there was a problem with the water quality.
-If there had been, we would have notified you immediately.
-We missed collecting a sample (water quality is unknown), we reported the sample result after the due date, or we did not complete a report/notice by the required date.
-Name Description Time Period Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

-Describe the steps taken to resolve the violation(s), and the anticipated resolution date: Cross Connection program has been created and implemented.
-Two locations have 120 days to install cross connection control devices.
-Chlorine residual has been monitored and in compliance.
+Describe the steps taken to resolve the violation(s), and the anticipated resolution date: A potential cross connection was identified during the cross-connection inventory process.
+The customer was unable to install and inspect the cross-connection control device within 120 days resulting in a violation.
+The device was installed and inspected and the Town of Simla is back in compliance.